RoelofBlommaert/Thesis-2024/README.md

-# The Search for Engaging Ads: A Visual Feature Analysis of Video Advertisements Leveraging Computer Vision
+# Crafting Engaging Ads: A Visual Feature Analysis of Video Advertisements Leveraging Computer Vision

 Hi there! 😄